Virtual Holiday Mixer

 View Event →

-LUNCH AND LEARN - Motivational Interviewing (How to Have an Effective MI Conversation)
+LUNCH AND LEARN - Motivational Interviewing with People who don't want to change

 12:00 PM12:00

-LUNCH AND LEARN - Motivational Interviewing (How to Have an Effective MI Conversation)
+LUNCH AND LEARN - Motivational Interviewing with People who don't want to change

 Motivational Interviewing (MI) is an evidence-based approach to having conversation about growth and change.